 Recently Instant Pot released a new model.
 I was thrilled when they asked me to review it.
 I am excited to share my review for Instant Pot Duo Plus 60 after testing it for a couple of months!

-To start with, here are some basics on what the model name ‘Instant Pot Duo Plus 60 9-in-1’ means:
+What does the model name ‘Instant Pot Duo Plus 60 9-in-1’ mean?